cloudquery/cloudquery/website/tables/aws/aws_costexplorer_cost_forecast_30d.md

-# Table: aws_costexplorer_cost_forecast_thirty_days
+# Table: aws_costexplorer_cost_forecast_30d

-This table shows data for AWS Cost Explorer Cost Forecast Thirty Days.
+This table shows data for AWS Cost Explorer Cost Forecast 30d.

 https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetCostForecast.html
 To sync this table you must set the 'use_paid_apis' option to 'true' in the AWS provider configuration.